 The account can be easily hacked as having many users associated with the same account will prevent you from effectively using two-factor authentication;

 Your Ads account can be compromised, malicious accounts can run their own ads in the background and benefit from your budget without any suspicion from your side;

-Password needs to be changed frequently if there's a high employee turnover, otherwise the non-disclosure agreement can be broken;
+Password needs to be changed frequently if there's a high employee turnover, otherwise, the non-disclosure agreement can be broken;

-As well as being a safer alternative, which would would minimize the risk of your account being hacked, it also proves to be a much more convenient way to manage your social profiles.
+As well as being a safer alternative, which would minimize the risk of your account being hacked, it also proves to be a much more convenient way to manage your social profiles.

-Moreover, any team member who has access to the Facebook Business Manager account will be able to add Facebook pages as a sources to Whatagraph.
+Moreover, any team member who has access to the Facebook Business Manager account will be able to add Facebook pages as sources to Whatagraph.
 This way, if you'll have a source error or the person who initially added the source no longer works for you, you will be able to solve the issue yourself.